cdiggins/plato/README.md

 abstract data type.
 They are similar to interfaces, traits, protocols, and mixins in other languages.

-A concept may have a mix of implemented (predefined) functions that are provided automatically to any implemented
+A concept can contain a mix of defined functions and unimplemented functions, i.e., function signatures with no bodies.
+All functions in a concept require explicit annotations.

-A type that implements a concept must provide implementations of any undefined functions declared in the concept.
+A type that implements a concept must provide implementations of any unimplemented functions declared in the concept.
 Those functions can be defined in any library defined in a project.

 For example the Plato array concept is: